Arthiene/CS361-Assignment-7/README.md

 For response: After entering a valid login info the microservice will provide you the link localhost3000:/username where username is the name enetered by the user.

-Make sure to start the server using node server.js and have Express downloaded then you can call my microservice using localhost:3000 and after you login it will provide you with the username of the user and you can use it for any purpose you want.
+Make sure to start the server using node server.js and have Express downloaded then you can call my microservice using localhost:3000 and after you login it will redirect you to localhost:3000/username, replace the localhost:3000 with the link to your individual project, but it will still send the data of the username over and you can use it for any purpose you want.

 ![UML](UML.jpeg)